about

 England, Scotland, Wales – about 100 laps + Ireland a bit + still a bit more I hope with luck

-Albania – maybe! oh & Mongolia would be a great challenge, since I have an unused visa.
+Albania – maybe, hope soon, oh & Mongolia would be a great challenge, since I have an unused visa!

 Haven’t been riding motorcycles all my life, yet!